 The biggest bang for your buck

-Massachusetts Landlords and condo associations may be eligible for as much as 90% off the cost of insulation (up to $3,000 per unit when all eligible units are insulated at the same time), plus additional rebates and 0% loans to upgrade heating systems, windows, and appliances through the Mass Save Program.
+Massachusetts landlords and condo associations may be eligible for as much as 90% off the cost of insulation, plus additional rebates and 0% loans to upgrade heating systems, windows, and appliances through Mass Save or your municipal electricity provider.
 You must start with a no-cost building energy assessment.

 Mass Save offers some great subsidies to help landlords and condo associations with fewer than 4 units to improve their property with energy efficiency upgrades.
 (Larger buildings are served by Mass Save’s Multi-family Program.)
 A no-cost whole building energy assessment yields immediate benefits in terms of water and electricity savings and will help you plan your next investments in the property.

 Call our office (617-380-4741) if you are unsure about which local agency is the one that can best serve you and we will point you to the right office.